73.065 BF2227 - The Sprawler - Noctuidae - Asteroscopus sphinx

 ID pointers: Due to late flight period, makes this an unmistakeable moth.
 Broad forewing.
 Long black basal streak is a constant feature.
 Forewing usual a light cold greyish-brown.

-Distribution: (Last record: 9 November 2021 at Kings Newton ) – A resident that is now rare in Derbyshire.
+Distribution: (Last record: 5 November 2025 at Smith's Gorse ) – A resident that is now rare in Derbyshire.
 A species that was once widespread in the county, now restricted to a few sites in the Trent Valley.
-Last recorded in 2021.

-Flight Period: October / November / – On the wing October – November.
-Moth Activity: Nocturnal Photographed: Yes – Photographed By: Tony Davison © All Rights Reserved
+Flight Period: October / November – On the wing October – November.
+Moth Activity: Nocturnal – but can be disturbed during the day Photographed: Yes – Photographed By: Tony Davison, Martin Roome © All Rights Reserved

 Wingspan: 39-49mm